 What if I don’t breastfeed?

-James McKenna recommends that babies who are bottle-fed should sleep on a separate surface close to their mother rather than in the bed (McKenna, 2016).
-In the following video by Fox News, McKenna explains why not breastfeeding is a concern when bed-sharing, due to changes in a baby’s arousal patterns and their sleep position in the bed.
+James McKenna recommends that babies who are bottle-fed should sleep on a separate surface close to their mother rather than in the bed (McKenna, 2016) but more research is needed into the safest sleeping arrangement for babies who are not breastfed (ABM, 2020).
+In the following video by Fox News, McKenna explains why not breastfeeding could be a concern when bed-sharing, due to changes in a baby’s arousal patterns and their sleep position in the bed.
 McKenna goes on to explain why he thinks breastfeeding is a prerequisite for bed sharing (watch from 6:15).

 Absence of cuddle curl

-Bed-sharing may be less safe for non-breastfeeders as they do not adopt the same protective cuddle curl position.
+One reason bed-sharing may be less safe for non-breastfeeders could be that they do not adopt the same protective cuddle curl position.
 BASIS explains:

 Absence of breastsleeping

-More recently McKenna and Gettler 14 have coined the term “breastsleeping” to acknowledge the ways a breastfeeding mother and baby differ from a bottle-fed baby during sleep:
+McKenna and Gettler 14 have coined the term “breastsleeping” to acknowledge the specific ways a breastfeeding mother and baby differ from a mother and her bottle-fed baby during sleep.
+They explain this as follows:

 - Normal infant sleep can’t be measured without breastsleeping because it is a highly balanced system between mother, baby and breast.
 The sensory exchanges between mother and baby, the arousal patterns, feeding frequency, and breastmilk itself—which influences infant metabolism—are all important protective factors.